Zyreniee/CSLearningIn10thGrade/README.md

 # CSLearningIn10thGrade
-It contains CSharp Form And SQL Applications and Codes.
+It contains CSharp Form And SQL Applications and these Codes.

 Im studying at the Turkiye Eskisehir Sabiha Gokcen Vocabulary And Technical High School ,